Google Analytics 4: What You Need to Know

 A robust, innovative solution such as GA4 needs an extensive update to the way it reports on data.
 At first glance, the reporting interface of GA4 serves up a different set of reports that you may be used to seeing in Universal Analytics, but it’s all in the effort of providing a customized reporting experience.
 Reports are generated based on the events being tracked and ensures you see the metrics that relate directly to the conversions and behaviours that have the most impact.
 These levels of insights and custom reporting are not available in the Universal Analytics property.

-For a further look into the key differences between Universal Analytics and GA4, check out our infographic featured in our blog The Benefits of Using Google Analytics 4.
+For a further look into the key differences between Universal Analytics and GA4, check out the infographic featured in our blog The Benefits of Using Google Analytics 4.

 When do I need to switch to GA4?

 To ensure that there is plenty of time for organizations and marketers to adopt this new platform, Google will stop recording website hits in the Universal Analytics properties starting on July 1, 2023, and Universal Analytics 360 will stop processing new data as of October 1, 2023.
 Previously processed data will be stored for at least six months after the deprecation dates.
 While this may seem like a great deal of time to adopt the GA4 property, it is recommended to set up and optimize your GA4 properties at least 6 months to 1 year ahead of this date to start gathering website data so as to cause the least amount of interruptions to your reporting next year.

 Is it easy to switch, or are there other considerations?